For some central Maine students with special learning services, remote learning doesn’t work

-GARDINER — Earlier this month, Christina Hobbs wrote a letter to the Maine School Administrative District 11 school board, urging them to maintain in-person instruction for students that require special learning services — even if the schools change their model due to increasing coronavirus cases.
+GARDINER — Earlier this month, Christina Hobbs wrote a letter to the Maine School Administrative District 11 board of directors, urging them to maintain in-person instruction for students that require special learning services — even if the schools change their model due to increasing coronavirus cases.

-Her argument was that the district’s switch to the “red,” fully remote model, A.J. was losing the time he needed to successfully continue his learning.
+Her argument was that during the district’s switch to the “red,” or a fully remote model, A.J. was losing the time he needed to successfully continue his learning.
 Hobbs said the disruption to the schedule meant he was unable to make progress in both his studies and personal growth.

 “Because he had only learned one way, by using worksheets, when trying to do it on the laptop he has to relearn all the work,” she said.
 “We have to take time to explain the work to do it this way versus doing it the other way.
 The time is being lost because we are teaching him over again.”